 It sounds bad.

-And if you're ordering articles from an outsourcer or a service and this is what they give you, stop using them for articles.
-It's a probably a waste of your money.
+And if you’re ordering articles from an outsourcer or a service and this is what they give you, stop using them for articles.
+It’s probably a waste of your money.

 If you’re trying to write naturally, you’d be lucky to fit the phrase ‘can you eat banana peels’ in your article at all.
 It’ll definitely work in your headline or a subheading (probably just one of those two) and that’s about it.
 You’ll use other phrases like ‘eating banana peels’ in your body copy because they’ll sound better.

 My guess is Google probably even incorporates phrase length into their algorithm.
 If a searcher types a 2-word phrase into Google, the ideal keyword density range would be higher.

 If a searcher types in a longer phrase, like one with 5 or 6 words, then the ideal keyword density range is probably lower.
 That’s because they want to show their visitors the best article, one that’s written naturally and not trying to rank high due to a loophole dealing with density.

 It’s a pretty big tip-off if you’ve got one of these longer phrases in your article over and over again that you’re intentionally stuffing in there.

 So if you’re targeting a longer phrase, just write naturally, which will mean you’ll probably end up with an ultra-low keyword density.
 If you’re targeting a shorter phrase, like one with 2 words, then again, write naturally.
 It’s fine to put it in your copy a few times.
 Any good writer would do just that.